 Now is the time to use technical analysis to assist you with your timing.

-This data is readily available and much more accurate in southern capitals, but by studying short to medium term numbers it allows us to understand current market sentiment.
+This data is readily available and much more accurate in southern capitals, but studying short to medium term numbers allows us to understand current market sentiment.

 When DOM begin to consistently get shorter, it may be time to buy.
-On the other hand, if DOM are increasing, it may pay to hold off.
+On the other hand, if DOM is increasing, it may pay to hold off.

 Median house prices are published at least every quarter and can also give a good indication of where property prices are heading.
 There may be a lag factor here, so not as reliable as other forms like Asking Prices.

 4. Supply and Demand (micro)